stackbit-projects/magical-crane-9e97a/content/pages/contact.md

       - title: Feedback
         title_align: center
         content: |
           Have any feedback?
 Have any complaints?

-          We Hear You
+          We Hear Your
         content_align: center
         actions:
           - label: Feedback